Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the Science and Innovation Forum, speakers highlighted the role of applying smart technology in land and water management, climate change and ensuring sustainability.

-Countries need to develop and strengthen integrated information systems to address urgent multi-sectoral challenges and ensure that these systems are accessible to all, especially farmers who are the caretakers and protectors of natural resources, the FAO Director-General said.
+Countries need to develop and strengthen integrated information systems to address urgent multi-sectoral challenges and ensure they are accessible to everyone, especially farmers who are the caretakers and protectors of natural resources, the FAO Director-General said.

-Similarly, Federico Truco, CEO of Bioceres Crop Solutions, believes that integrating technological and business innovations can play a key role in preserving ecosystems.
+Similarly, the CEO of Bioceres Crop Solutions, Mr. Federico Truco, said that integrating technological and business innovations can play an important role in preserving ecosystems.

-The WFF Forum, which began on October 16 on the occasion of the 78th anniversary of FAO, attracted 5,000 people from around the world to attend in person, along with more than 20,000 online participants.
+The WFF Forum, which began on October 16 on the occasion of the 78th anniversary of the founding of FAO, attracted 5,000 people from around the world to attend in person, along with more than 20,000 online participants.

 Key events within the forum include the WFF Global Youth Forum, the FAO Science and Innovation Forum and the FAO Joint Investment Forum.